 A cosy sitting and dining room overlooks the garden and benefits from a sofa and two armchairs, plus a large dining table.

-Ideal for a multigenerational group, a separate lounge has two sofas, armchairs, open fireplace, TV and DVD player.
+The separate lounge has two sofas, armchairs, open fireplace, TV and DVD player.

 Double doors lead out on to the enclosed rear garden.

-A separate utility room providing a washing machine and tumble dryer, and a shower room.
+From the lounge, is a separate utility room providing a washing machine and tumble dryer, and a shower room.